Mont Ouareau Hiking Guide

 Mont Ouareau Location and Map

-Mont Ouareau is located in the Lanaudière region, just east of the border with the Laurentian region.
+Mont Ouareau is located in the Lanaudière region, just east of the border with the Laurentian region (link to Google Maps).
 The trailhead is a few kilometres southeast of the resort village of Saint-Donat-de-Montcalm.

 How to Get to Mont Ouareau